 We evaluate our accounts receivable through a continuous process of assessing our portfolio on an individual customer and overall basis.
 This process consists of a thorough review of historical collection experience, current aging status of the customer accounts, financial condition of our customers, and whether the receivables involve retainages.
 We also consider the economic environment of our customers, both from a marketplace and geographic perspective, in evaluating the need for an allowance.
 Based on our review of these factors, we establish or adjust allowances for specific customers and the accounts receivable portfolio as a whole.
 This process involves a high degree of judgment and estimation, and frequently involves significant dollar amounts.
 Accordingly, our results of operations can be affected by adjustments to the allowance due to actual write-offs that differ from estimated amounts.
 Our estimates of allowances for bad debts have historically been accurate.
 Over the last five years, our estimates of allowances for bad debts, as a percentage of notes and accounts receivable before the allowance, have ranged from 1.6% to 2.7%.
 At December 31, 2015, allowance for bad debts totaled \$145 million, or 2.7% of notes and accounts receivable before the allowance.
 At December 31, 2014, allowance for bad debts totaled \$137 million, or 1.8% of notes and accounts receivable before the allowance.
-At December 31, 2015 total operating costs and expenses.
+A hypothetical 100 basis point change in our estimate of the collectability of our notes and accounts receivable balance as of December 31, 2015 would have resulted in a \$53 million adjustment to 2015 total operating costs and expenses.
 See Note 5 to the consolidated financial statements for further information.